Building the New Bladensburg

 Bladensburg Bus Garage Phase 1 A

-Phase 2: (A.) Demolition of bus fueling facility and operating garages.
-(B.) Construction of the two-tier parking structure for WMATA employees and buses and new bus entrance.
+• Construction of two-tier parking structure for WMATA employees and buses

 Bladensburg Bus Garage Phase 2A

-Phase 3: (A.) Expansion of parking structure and (B.) project completion with pedestrian bridge connecting Maintenance and Operations Building to Parking Structure.
+• Construction of pedestrian bridge connecting Maintenance and Operations Building to Parking Structure

 A.